California Occupational License

 Occupations To Which This License Applies:

 Laptop Fee: $153

 Additional fees for late filing and other special programs or evaluations.

 Bar Exam Frequency: Twice a year in late February and July; Timely filing, November 1 prior to February and April 1 for July; Final deadline to apply with late fees, January 15 (February)and June 15 (July).

 Exam Locations: San Francisco Bay area, Los Angeles area, Sacramento and San Diego areas.

-Experience Requirement: Applicants must complete the requisite pre-legal education (two years of college work or achieving certain scores on specified CLEP examinations)before beginning the study of law.
+Experience Requirement: Applicants must complete the requisite pre-legal education (minimum of two years of college work or achieving certain scores on specified CLEP examinations)before beginning the study of law.
 And, receive a JD degree from a ABA approved or California accredited law schools, 4 years of law study at an unaccredited law school (fixed-facility, distance learning or correspondence) or 4 years of law study through the Law Office of Judge's Chambers program as specified in the statute and the State Bar Rules.

 Average Time to Release Bar Examination Bar Examination Results:

 February - 12 weeks